 Per the ADA 2010 Revised Requirements, service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
 If the animal is a trained service dog trained to perform service tasks, then the student's Request for Accommodations must answer two questions:

 - (1) Is this a service animal that is required because of a disability? - (2) What work or tasks has the animal been trained to perform?
-If the resident's disability is not readily apparent, appropriate medical documentation verifying the student's disability will be required.

 Therapy/Emotional Support Animals: